EighteenZi/rocksdb_wiki/Creating-and-Ingesting-SST-files.md

 **When you call DB::IngestExternalFile() We will**
 - Copy the file into the DB directory
-- Stop writes to the DB
+- block (not skip) writes to the DB because we have to keep a consistent db state
 - If file key range overlap with memtable key range, flush memtable
 - Assign the file to the best level possible in the LSM-tree
 - Assign the file a global sequence number